 Ways of reading the meters using RF signals transmitted down the mains, rather than wirelessly, have been tested and are in use in Germany and France.
 However, there have been problems including getting the signal inside houses and interference has been reported by amateur radio enthusiasts.
-France is using a frequency shift keying method around 80 kHz.
+France are using a frequency shift keying method around 80 kHz.
 This does not produce any microwaves nor does it have changes in amplitude (i.e. no "pulsing").
-This will add rt HOM-BOT
+This will add considerably towards the amount of 'dirty electricity' that would be measurable in people's homes.
+It may be a useful alternative, though, for multi occupancy buildings, such as flats.